BartZarzecki93/movie-api/README.md

 ## Run locally with docker

 1. Clone this repository
+2. Go to docker-compose.yml and paste the link that you got in the email under MONGO_URI
-1. Run from root dir
+3. Run from root dir

 ```
 docker-compose up -d